knight6700/MarvelApp/README.md

 ---

 ## **Features**
-- 📜 **List of Hereos**: Displays a List of all Hereos with their name, Image, and description.
+- 📜 **List of Heroes**: Displays a List of all Heroes with their name, Image, and description.
-- 🔍 **Search**: Search Hereos by their names.
+- 🔍 **Search**: Search Heroes by their names.
 - 🧍‍♂️ **Hero Details**: View detailed information about a selected hero, including:
   - Name
   - Image